OneMainF/time-range-exporter/README.md

 [jin-java](https://github.com/HubSpot/jinjava) is used for condition evaluation

-The following variables are available
+The following variables are available.

+Some metrics are exported by default in camel case format with the prefix name prepended.

 Name     | Description
 ---------|------------